openebs-archive/openebs-docs/docs/setupstoragepools.md

 #### **Limitations**:

 1. For Striped pool, it will take only one disk per Node even Node have multiple disks.
-2. For Mirrored pool, it must have only 2 disks attached per Node.
+2. For Mirrored pool, it will take only 2 disks attached per Node even Node have multiple disks.

-## Scheduling a Pool on a Node
+## Scheduling a Jiva Storage Pool on a Node

-If you want to schedule your pool on a particular node please follow [this](https://docs.openebs.io/docs/next/scheduler.html) procedure before applying the *openebs-operator.yaml* file.
+If you want to schedule your Jiva Storage pool on a particular node please follow [this](https://docs.openebs.io/docs/next/scheduler.html) procedure before applying the *openebs-operator.yaml* file.
 Please refer [installation](/docs/next/installation.html#install-openebs-using-kubectl) to deploy OpenEBS cluster in your k8s environment which will create a default storage pool on the host path.
 Jiva volumes will be deployed inside this path only.

-For example, if you want to run a Percona application in this storage pool, you must create a storage class yaml called as *openebs-storageclasses.yaml* by adding the storage pool name in the *openebs-percona* storage class as Percona application is used in the example.
+For example, if you want to run a Percona application in this storage pool, you must create a storage class YAML called as *openebs-storageclasses.yaml* by adding the storage pool name in the *openebs-percona* storage class as Percona application is used in the example.

 ```
 ---